-Do you ever come across soaps that don't lather?
-Do you like lather?
-But have you ever been interested in the science behind it?
+Do you sometimes find yourself faced with soaps that don't lather?
+Do you like mousse?
+But have you ever been interested in the science behind this foam?
 And why is it useful for shaving?

-As kids, we used to have fun blowing soap bubbles by mixing dishwashing liquid with water, dipping a circle, and blowing.
+As children, we had fun blowing soap bubbles; All you had to do was mix dishwashing liquid with water, dip a circle, and blow.
 But how do these bubbles work and what are they made of?

-From a scientific point of view, foam is... gas bubbles separated by a liquid!
-The foam created by a soap in our daily life is therefore air bubbles separated from each other by a liquid, often water.
-Foam is millions of air bubbles attached to each other by a continuous film of water trapped between two layers of soap molecules.
+From a scientific point of view, foam...
+It's gas bubbles separated by a liquid!
+The foam created by soap in our daily lives is therefore air bubbles separated from each other by a liquid, often water.
+Foam is millions of air bubbles attached to each other by a continuous film formed of water trapped between two layers of soap molecules.

-Soap foam has a very important role to play in conventional shaving, thanks to its water content.
+Soap foam has a very important role to play in classic shaving, thanks to its water content.
 Since foam is water between thin layers of soap, the more foam, the more water.
-The denser the foam created by the soap, the more water (forming the continuous film), and the less air.
-Water is essential in a good shave because it softens the hair that becomes waterlogged and prevents dehydration of the skin.
+The denser the foam created by the soap, the more water there will be (constituting the continuous film), and the less air there will be.
+Water is essential in a quality shave, because it softens the hair which becomes soaked with water, and it prevents dehydration of the skin.